d-podkorytov/sctp_echo/README.md

+# SCTP Demo for Erlang OTP

-simple SCTP echo on ERLANG with some number of SCTP data streams.
+It is simple SCTP echo server and client for ERLANG with some number of SCTP data streams.

-1) Compilation:
+## Compilation:
    erlc *.erl

-2) Run in one erl session server:
+## Run in one erl session server:

  sctp_echo2:start().

-3) Run in another erl session client code:
+## Run in another erl session client code:

  sctp_cl:start().